LogtalkDotOrg/logtalk3/adapters/NOTES.md

 flag to `off` and add the option `output:eco` to the Logtalk `prolog_loader` flag.

+ECLiPSe 7.0.25 and later versions multi-threading and engines support provide enough support for Logtalk threaded engines.
+But other Logtalk multi-threading features cannot currently be supported due to missing mutex predicates and missing thread creation options.

 GNU Prolog 1.4.2 and later versions
 -----------------------------------